Adblock user study: adblockers are open to new value exchanges - including paying for monthly ad-free subscriptions to support the sites they visit.

 The relationship between users and websites has become increasingly difficult to forge with the exponential rise of adblocking.
 With nearly one-third of internet users in the U.S. employing an adblocker, Publishers who rely on advertising revenue to operate have found it increasingly challenging to continue delivering free content.
-Many of theses publishers are turning to various solutions tackling this issue of monetization with the hopes that users will remain inclined to continue supporting them.
+Many of theses publishers are turning to various solutions tackling this issue of content monetization with the hopes that users will remain inclined to continue supporting them.

 The biggest problem adblockers cause for publishers is the complete removal of advertising revenue.
-While this is obvious to site owners, many users are unaware how their adblocking software is slowly crippling these websites.
-Through a recent survey, however, we find that the majority (76%) of adblock users agree that publishers have the right to earn revenue to support the content they publish.
+While this is obvious to site owners, many users are unaware how their adblocking software is slowly crippling these websites, and some adblockers block Google Analytics tags as well.

 As a follow-up question, we then asked if adblock users were willing to offer alternative value in exchange for an ad-free experience from the sites they regularly visit.

 This new method of creating a relationship with the user while simultaneously providing something useful to the content owner is what many speculate to be the future of consumer interaction on the internet, and this gives publishers a diverse range of options when it comes to expanding their business.
 It also deepens the publisher-to-visitor relationship, and can build first party data to give publishers more control.
 For a comprehensive look at adblock recovery, anti adblock, best practices, and FAQ, see this Adblock Revenue Recovery Guide.

 Check out this article to learn more about Admiral's free Adblock Analytics dashboard.
 For more adblock user survey results from Admiral's Adblock Research Panel, please feel free to contact Michael Yeon, VP, Marketing at: firstname.lastname@example.org